 News from Tourism Concern

-Join us on a sponsored trip to the Atlas Mountains - May 7th to 14th 2013
+Join us on a sponsored trip to the Atlas Mountains - May 2014

-Tourism Concern has confirmed the dates for our one week walking tour in the Atlas Mountains culminating in an ascent of North Africa's highest peak, Jebel Toubkal (4165m) for May 7th - 14th 2013.
+Tourism Concern will run another one week walking tour in the Atlas Mountains culminating in an ascent of North Africa's highest peak, Jebel Toubkal (4165m) for May 2014.
 The 8 day trip will be organised by one of our ethical tour operators, Explore Worldwide Ltd and will be organised as an exclusive trip for Tourism Concern staff and supporters.

 In order to promote ethical tourism participants will be encouraged to travel to Morocco via train, although there are daily flights if people prefer.